arj67022/fraud-detection/README.md

-# fraud-detection
-Using Deep Learning Models for Credit Card Fraud Detection

 # Overview
 Traditionally, tree-based models are used for and are highly effective at detecting fraud in credit card transations.
 However, recent research has shown that deep learning models may also perform as well or better than tree-based models.
 This project was used to conduct a comprehensive analysis of the performance of various deep learning models (RNNs, GRUs, LSTMs,  and temporal convolutional networks (TCNs)) as well as tree-based models.
 Refer to `Credit_Card_Fraud_Detection.pdf` for an in-depth report on the project.